-*Keep in mind, tuition costs may not include other costs students may acquire, such as travel, lodging, and food.
+*Figures do not include additional costs, such as travel, lodging, and food.

 The best yoga teacher training program for you depends on your goals and budget, as well as the time and travel commitment you’re able to give.
 That’s why we separated this list into yoga teacher training for specific scenarios, which we hope gives you a clearer idea of what you’re looking for in a training program.

 However, if you’re looking for a place to start, YogaWorks 200-Hour Teacher Training is our best overall option due to its availability in-person and online, comprehensive curriculum, and multiple time options for attending the course.